hoyce/wordpress-plugin-for-univ-analytics-injector/readme.txt

 1. Settings for the Universal Analytics Injector

 == Changelog ==

+= 1.0.3 =
+* Fixed bug related to default categories for YouTube and Vimeo events.
+* Tested up to WordPress version 4.7.1

 = 1.0.2 =
 * Added the correct plugin name in readme.txt